4 Health Benefits of Myrrh

 #1 – Myrrh Contains Anti-Inflammatory Plant Compounds

 Many of these same benefits occur when myrrh is applied to inflamed skin, helping to soothe and relieve swelling while promoting elasticity and healthy aging.
 Applying a small amount of myrrh topically (or adding to skin care products) may also support the body in healing skin infections and promote faster healing from wounds and sores.
 Be sure to dilute heavily with a soothing carrier oil if you have sensitive skin.

 #2 – Myrrh Has High Antioxidant Potential

 Besides addressing disease-causing inflammation, myrrh also appears to support the body in reducing disease-causing oxidative stress.
 One study published in the journal Food and Chemistry Toxicology, for example, found that the antioxidant potential of myrrh is so high that it may support healthy liver function .
-6 With an Oxygen Radical Absorbance Capacity (ORAC) value of 379,800 µTE/100g (to put this into perspective, oranges have an ORAC value of 750), myrrh has the potential to help in many other areas as well.
-7

 #3 – Myrrh Fights Bacteria, Parasites, Viruses & Fungi